SimpleSwiftUI/your-first-web3-dapp/README.md

 Ensure you are using the correct version of `npm` by running this `nvm use` to check the project's original build version in `.nvmrc`:
 ```
 nvm use
-If you get a message saying you need to install, follow the instructions.
+# If you get a message saying you need to install, follow the instructions.
 ```

 To install the dependencies needed for your project, return to the Terminal window and run:
 ```
+# Ensure your Terminal is focused on the directory that contains 'package.json'.
+You can check the content of the current directory with the "ls" command.
+You may need to enter "cd your-first-web3-dapp".
 npm install
 ```
 This will take a moment.

 ## Thoughtfully observe the code

 Now it's time to look at the code.
-The bulk of the application code is in `App.tsx` (`tsx` is the language that lets you write HTML5 in TypeScript).
+The bulk of the application code is in `src/App.tsx` (`tsx` is the language that lets you write HTML5 in TypeScript).
 - The first few lines are pulling in the infrastructure and library components needed.
 - The CryptoPunks `type` (`male`, `female`, `alien`, `ape`, or `zombie`) is stored in our React application's "`state`" using the `useState()` function.
 The `state` stores variables and triggers an update of all components that use the variable whenever the variable changes.
 - Then the query is constructed in the `useQuery()` function.
 You'll learn more about this query later.